gayang01/Phishing-Website/README.md

 # Phishing-Website
-This is our 329 group project
+This is a group project for cpsc329
-We decided to make a phising website.